Wisconsin Republican expands 2020 election investigation

-Wisconsin Democratic Party executive director Nellie Sires has called the review a “sham investigation.”
-Recounts in Milwaukee and Dane counties upheld Biden’s win, as did several courts.
+Wisconsin Democratic Party executive director Nellie Sires called it a “sham investigation.”

 “The fact will remain that the 2020 election was free, fair and conclusive,” she said in a statement.
 “It’s time for the Speaker to end the charade and start telling the truth.”

 Vos said he hoped to complete the work in the fall, around the same time that the nonpartisan Legislative Audit Bureau completes its review that was ordered by the Republican Legislature.
 Vos has called their review a “multi-faceted forensic audit” even as he’s faced pressure from Trump and the Republican chair of the Assembly elections committee to do a review more similar to the widely discredited one done in Arizona.